-- 1. A method of producing images of infrared (IR) radiation of a patient, the method comprising the steps of: - (a) providing an IR imaging camera configured to receive IR radiation from an array of optical elements (optels) in a field-of-view viewable by the IR imaging camera; - (b) acquiring a plurality of frames of IR radiation from a patient positioned in the field-of-view, with each frame acquired during a corresponding frame sample interval, with each frame corresponding to the IR radiation acquired from the array of optels during its frame sample interval; - (c) determining plural integrals of IR radiation received from the array, with each integral determined for the IR radiation received from the same optel in at least two frames; - (d) mapping each integral to a color or a shade of gray; and - (e) mapping the color or the shade of gray of each integral to a position in an image corresponding to the position of the corresponding optel in the field-of-view. - 2.
-The method of claim 1, wherein:

-the plurality of frames is acquired over an imaging interval; and the acquisition occurrence of each frame is fixed or variable.
+1. A method of producing images of infrared (IR) radiation of a patient, the method comprising the steps of:

+- (a) providing an IR imaging camera configured to receive IR radiation from an array of optical elements (optels) in a field-of-view viewable by the IR imaging camera; - (b) acquiring a plurality of frames of IR radiation from a patient positioned in the field-of-view, with each frame acquired during a corresponding frame sample interval, with each frame corresponding to the IR radiation acquired from the array of optels during its frame sample interval; - (c) determining plural rates of change as a function of the IR radiation acquired from the array, with each rate of change corresponding to a change of the IR radiation received from the same optel in at least two frames; - (d) mapping each rate of change to a color or a shade of gray; and - (e) mapping the color or the shade of gray of each rate of change to a position in an image corresponding to the position of the corresponding optel in the field-of-view. - 2.
+The method as set forth in claim 1, wherein: - the plurality of frames are acquired over an imaging interval; and - the acquisition occurrence of each frame is fixed or variable.

+3. The method as set forth in claim 1, further including the step of adjusting for the absolute temperature of the IR radiation acquired from each optel.

+4. The method as set forth in claim 1, wherein in step (c) determining each rate of change includes determining a first derivative or a second derivative.

-- 3. The method of claim 1, further including the step of adjusting for the absolute temperature of the IR radiation acquired from each optel. - 4.
-The method of claim 1, wherein step (b) includes the step of sequentially acquiring IR radiation from each optel in the field-of-view during the frame sample interval. - 5.
-The method of claim 1, wherein step (b) includes the step of acquiring IR radiation from all of the optels in the field-of-view at substantially the same time. - 6.
-The method of claim 2, wherein step (b) includes the steps of:
+5. The method as set forth in claim 1, wherein step (b) 35 includes the step of sequentially acquiring IR radiation from each optel in the field-of-view during the frame sample interval.

+6. The method as set forth in claim 1, wherein step (b) includes the step of acquiring IR radiation from all of the optels in the field-of-view at substantially the same time.

+7. The method as set forth in claim 2, wherein step (b) includes the steps of:

-exposing the patient to ambient temperature air; initiating the acquisition of frames;
+exposing the patient to ambient temperature air;

+initiating the acquisition of frames;